Record stores in San Diego

 Table of Contents

 Ready to get groovy, San Diego?
-Record Store Day is tomorrow and we’re turning the tables on how you listen to music.
+Record Store Day is coming and we’re turning the tables on how you listen to music.
 From classic rock bands like The Beatles and Pink Floyd to iconic singers from various genres such as Joni Mitchell, Bob Dylan + Marvin Gaye — there’s vinyl for just about everyone at these local music hubs.

 Unplug the aux cord and dust off that old record player.
-We’ve rounded up 10 vibrant + cool record stores that are well-stocked and totally in tune with your musical needs, along with some Record Store Day celebrations. 🎵
+We’ve rounded up vibrant + cool record stores that are well-stocked and totally in tune with your musical needs, along with some Record Store Day celebrations.

 Folk Arts Rare Records